-The proportion of paid indemnity claims with stipulated benefits has shown a major increase since 1996; the proportion with PPD benefits has fallen significantly since 2008 after rising gradually before that time; the proportions with total disability and TPD benefits have changed by smaller amounts.
+The proportion of paid indemnity claims with stipulated benefits has shown a substantial increase since 1997; the proportion with PPD benefits has fallen significantly since 2008 after rising gradually before that time; the proportions with total disability and TPD benefits have changed by smaller amounts.

-- The percentage of claims with stipulated benefits rose 46 percent from 1996 to 2015.
-This is related to a similar increase in the dispute rate (Figure 5.1). - The percentage of claims with PPD benefits rose gradually from 1996 to 2008 but fell 23 percent between that year and 2015. - The percentage of claims with total disability benefits fell somewhat from 1996 to 2008 and has remained stable since then. - The percentage of claims with TPD benefits has fallen gradually throughout the period.
+- The percentage of claims with stipulated benefits rose 36 percent from 1997 to 2015.
+This is related to a similar increase in the dispute rate (Figure 5.1). - The percentage of claims with PPD benefits rose gradually from 1997 to 2008 but fell 20 percent between that year and 2016. - The percentage of claims with total disability benefits has remained quite stable throughout the period, with minimal yearly fluctuations. - The percentage of claims with TPD benefits has fallen gradually throughout the period.

-Figure 3.2 Percentages of paid indemnity claims with selected types of benefits, injury years 1996-2016 [1]
+Figure 3.2 Percentages of paid indemnity claims with selected types of benefits, injury years 1997-2017 [1]

 - Developed statistics from DLI data (see Appendix C).
 An indemnity claim may have more than one type of benefit paid.
 Therefore, the sum of the figures for the different benefit types is greater than 100 percent. - 2.
-Total disability includes TTD and PTD. - The percentages of claims with PPD and stipulated benefits are not shown for injury year 2016 because those statistics are not yet sufficiently stable. - Includes indemnity, medical and vocational rehabilitation components.
+Total disability includes TTD and PTD. - The percentage of claims with PPD benefits for injury year 2017, and the percentages with stipulated benefits for injury years 2016 and 2017, are not shown because those statistics are not yet sufficiently stable. - Includes indemnity, medical and vocational rehabilitation components.